 Before the festival, many Hindus go shopping; clean their homes; open their doors and windows; create intricate rangoli, a vibrant floor pattern traditionally made from materials such as rice powder, colored sand, and flower petals; and light diyas with hopes that Lakshmi, the goddess of wealth and prosperity, will visit.
 In some regions of India, people gamble and play games, just as Hindu lore says that deity Shiva did.
 On the festive main day of the holiday, families pray to Lakshmi, dress up in their best clothes, enjoy lavish feasts and sweets, exchange gifts, and light fireworks.
 Diwali also marks the new year for people in Gujarat and a few other states in India.

 Diwali is an important festival in several religions.
-Buddhists honor ancient

-  Indian Emperor Ashoka's conversion to Buddhism.
-Jains commemorate the teacher

-  Mahavira's attainment of liberation from the cycle of life and death.
-Sikhs

-  celebrate the freeing of guru Hargobind from captivity.
+Buddhists honor ancient Indian Emperor Ashoka's conversion to Buddhism.
+Jains commemorate the teacher Mahavira's attainment of liberation from the cycle of life and death.
+Sikhs celebrate the freeing of guru Hargobind from captivity.

-  On the Hindu calendar, Diwali falls on the eve of or on the new moon that occurs

-  between mid-October and mid-November.
-In 2016, the main day of the festival will

-  be celebrated on October 29 (for South Indians) and October 30 (for North
+On the Hindu calendar, Diwali falls on the eve of or on the new moon that occurs between mid-October and mid-November.
+In 2022, the main day of the festival will be celebrated on October 4.

-  Indians).

 The Diwali stamp is being issued as a Forever® stamp.
-This Forever stamp will

-  always be equal in value to the current First-Class Mail® one-ounce price.
+This Forever stamp will always be equal in value to the current First-Class Mail® one-ounce price.